bamf2048/bamf2048.github.io/_posts/2015-3-6-sdl_mame_tut.md

 This is a multimedia library that lets MAME display graphics, sounds and read keyboards and game controllers.

-1. Download the [SDL 2 Runtime Library for Mac OS X][sdl2] [(Direct Link)][sdl2direct]
+1. Download the [SDL 2 Runtime Library for Mac OS X][sdl2] [(Direct Link)][sdl2direct].
-2. Open the DMG and you should see the SDL file
+2. Open the DMG and you should see the SDL file.
 3. On your Mac, open the /Library/Frameworks folder:
-  1. Go to the Finder
+  1. Go to the Finder.
   2. In the menubar click Go > Go to folder...
   3. Type /Library/Frameworks
   4. Copy the SDL2 from the DMG to this folder

 ### Setup SDL MAME

 1. Download [SDL MAME for OSX][sdlmame].
 You will want to download the highest version that is 64-bit.
-(You will also see links to MESS which is a computer and console emulator)
+(You will also see links to MESS which is a computer and console emulator).
 2. Unzip it and you'll see a bunch of folders and files.
 3. Download this [file][dotcommand] into your MAME folder.
 This is a file that you can double-click to run MAME.

 ### Game installation

-1. Get games
+1. Get games.
-2. Put the games (zip) in the roms folder.
+2. Put the games (zips) in the roms folder.
+Do not unpack the zips.
-3. Double-click the mame.command file and you run the games from the menu.
+3. Double-click the mame.command file and you should be able to run the games from the menu.

 There are free public domain roms [here][pdroms].
 Or you can find a torrent on archive.org.
 The version numbers correspond to the version of MAME.
-Generally the roms should work on higher versions.
-As the MAME develelopment team debugs game drivers they may need to rename the files inside the zip or replace them completely.
+The higher the version number the better - they do not have to the match your version of MAME but you have a chance of not being able to run the game.
+Version 0.151 is the latest available at the time of this article.

 That's it for part one.
 Next we'll make choosing and running games a bit easier.